Feds releasing 'numerous' migrants far from southern border in 'catch and release' system 'on a grander scale'

 DHS WATCHDOG SAYS COVID PROCEDRUES AT SOUTHERN BORDER ARE ENDANGERING STAFF AND MIGRANTS

-To solve this problem, former ICE Buffalo Field Office Director Tom Feeley alleges that ICE headquarters pressure local field offices to release large numbers of migrants to clear room for more people from the border.
+To solve this problem, former ICE Buffalo Field Office Director Tom Feeley alleges that ICE headquarters pressures local field offices to release large numbers of migrants to clear room for more people from the border.
 And as more and more migrants cross the border each day and crowd facilities there, headquarters will often come back and demand yet more releases to make room for even more aliens.

 "It's happening on a grand scale," Feeley said of the releases of migrants far from the southern border.
 "They're getting pounded every day fielding calls from headquarters about who they can release to make room for more people on the border.
 And the following week, they're getting more calls almost daily, again, about who can you release to make room for more people on the border."